 The Holy Week itself begins with the service held on Thursday night, called the Thursday of Darkness, and the moments at Getsemani are remembered here.
-The andor of Saint Joseph, residing at the center of the table since the end of his Romaria, is substituted by a life-sized statue of Jesus (see Figure 38) lying in his tomb.
-All of the fardados use a purple stole, a gift of Vó Jandira (a Preta-velha) to the brotherhood.
-On that night, the litany to Our Lady of Pain is prayed, describing all of the pains that the Virgin Mary suffered because of Jesus' crucifixion.
+The andor of Saint Joseph, residing at the center of the table since the end of his Romaria, is of Jesus' crucifixion.
 During that prayer, I felt myself extremely uncomfortable, and I had a miração, with my eyes open, in which I could see blood coming down from my head, covering my face, chest, arms and hands.
 Literally, all I wanted to do was run away from the church.